cdzombak/driveway-monitor/README.md

 - `tracker`: Configures the system that builds tracks from the model's detections over time.
   - `inactive_track_prune_s`: Specifies the number of seconds after which an inactive track is pruned.
 This prevents incorrectly adding a new prediction to an old track.
   - `track_connect_min_overlap`: Minimum overlap percentage of a prediction box with the average of the last 2 boxes in an existing track for the prediction to be added to that track.
+- `enrichment`: Configures the subsystem that enriches notifications via the Ollama API.
+  - `enable`: Whether to enable enrichment via Ollama.
+Defaults to `false`.
+  - `endpoint`: Complete URL to the Ollama `/generate` endpoint, e.g. `http://localhost:11434/api/generate`.
+  - `keep_alive`: Ask Ollama to keep the model in memory for this long after the request.
+String, formatted like `60m`.
+[See the Ollama API docs](https://github.com/ollama/ollama/blob/main/docs/api.md#parameters).
+  - `model`: The name of the Ollama model to use, e.g. `llava` or `llava:13b`.
+  - `prompt_files`: Map of `YOLO classification name` → `path`.
+Each path is a file containing the prompt to give Ollama along with an image of that YOLO classification.
+  - `timeout_s`: Timeout for the Ollama request, in seconds.
+This includes connection/network time _and_ the time Ollama takes to generate a response.
 - `notifier`: Configures how notifications are sent.
   - `debounce_threshold_s`: Specifies the number of seconds to wait after a notification before sending another one for the same type of object.
   - `default_priority`: Default priority for notifications. ([See Ntfy docs on Message Priority](https://docs.ntfy.sh/publish/#message-priority).)